 \item \textit{Interactions involving high-loop contributions}

 Although we concentrate on the general one-loop contributions, there can also be high-loop contributions.
 For example, the new physics contributions are studied at two-loop level \cite{Barr:1990vd, Heinemeyer:2004yq, Iguro:2023tbk}, which can become important in some models.
-In fact, partial contributions from the high dimensional operators are equivalent to those in the renormalizable models at two-loop level, because the inner loop can be contracted into a high dimensional vertex effectively.
+In fact, partial contributions from the high-dimensional operators are equivalent to those in the renormalizable models at two-loop level, because the inner loop can be contracted into a high-dimensional vertex effectively.

 \item \textit{Beyond the local quantum field theory}